tmurakami/mockito4k/README.md

 ## Limitations

+Stubbing the following functions does not work.

-[Extension functions](https://kotlinlang.org/docs/reference/extensions.html) cannot be stubbed because they are compiled into **static** methods that Mockito cannot stub.
+- [Extension functions](https://kotlinlang.org/docs/reference/extensions.html): They are compiled into static methods that Mockito cannot stub.
+- [Inline functions](https://kotlinlang.org/docs/reference/inline-functions.html): They are inlined into the call site by the Kotlin compiler, so stubbing them has no effect.